openrewrite/rewrite-migrate-java/README.md

 To muddy the waters further, the governance of the Java Platform, Enterprise Edition, was transferred to the Eclipse Foundation and was renamed to Jakarta EE.
-The Jakarta EE 8 release (the first under the Jakarta name) maintains the `javax.xml.bind` package namespace whereas Jakarta EE 9 is the first release where the package namespace was changed to `jakarta.xml.bind`:
+The Jakarta EE 8 release (the first under the Jakarta name) maintains the `javax.xml.bind` package namespace, whereas Jakarta EE 9 is the first release where the package namespace was changed to `jakarta.xml.bind`:

 ## Java Architecture for XML Binding (JAXB)